tocco/tocco-docs/devops/internal_servers/edge.rst

    .. hint::

       When the vm starts a Windows logo should appear.
 After booting you should be logged in automatically.
-      If not (what might be possible it is microsoft), the default password for Microsoft VM's is **Passw0rd!**.
+      If not (what is possible, it is microsoft), the default password for Microsoft VM's is **Passw0rd!**.

 #.
 Install the VirtIO drivers